Skip to main content

 Modify a Node Pool using the Cloud Console

-4. After making the desired changes, click the Submit button.
+3. After you make your changes, click the Submit button.

 Changes may take a moment to display on the Cloud Console.
 To learn more about the current status of the Node Pool, hover over the status in the dashboard.